What is a Writing Coach? [And Do You Need One?]

 - Make sure that the coach you choose is someone you feel comfortable working with.
 You should be able to communicate openly and honestly with your coach so that they can help you meet your writing goals.

-Once you've found a few potential coaches, set up a consultation so that you can get to know them and see if they're a good fit for you.
+Once you've found a few potential coaches, set up a consultation so you can get to know them and see if they're a good fit for you.
 The initial conversation allows you to discover the coach's process and ask about their past successes.
-This way, you can determine if you'd like to work with them.

 While credentials impact a writing coach's ability to produce results, they're not everything.
 A writing coach with fewer credentials can produce better results for clients and be a better fit for you.
 Their track record is what matters.